8char/AtlasFramework/docs/panels/button.md

 ---

+# AtlasUI.Button :: GetLoadingImageSizeSub <internal>INTERNAL</internal>

 ```lua
 <AtlasUI.Button>:GetLoadingImageSizeSub()
 ```

-<internal>INTERNAL</internal> Used to get the size of the loading image, might be useful.
+Used to get the size of the loading image, might be useful.
 However this really shouldn't be called as it's only meant for internal use.

 ---

+# AtlasUI.Button :: SetLoadingImageSizeSub <internal>INTERNAL</internal>

 ```lua
 <AtlasUI.Button>:SetLoadingImageSizeSub(size: number)
 ```

-<internal>INTERNAL</internal> Used to set the size of the loading image, might be useful.
+Used to set the size of the loading image, might be useful.
 However this really shouldn't be called as it's only meant for internal use.

 ## Arguments